Do you want to improve your TAing skills?

 Who should attend?

-Meanwhile, the workshop will enable you to make the most of your TAing experience to develop organizational & facilitation skills to promote student learning.
+The workshop will enable you to make the most of your TAing experience to develop organizational & facilitation skills to promote student learning.

 Who facilitates the workshops?